Challenging Late and Other Fees in Foreclosure

 • the percentage of the payment that may be charged (generally 4% or 5%)

 • the payment amount on which the late charge is calculated.
-(For example, the late charge may be based on a percentage of the entire amount of the payment due, including principal, interest, taxes, and escrow amounts or it may be calculated based on a percentage of just the principal and interest due.)
+(For example, the late charge might be based on a percentage of the entire amount of the payment due, including principal, interest, taxes, and escrow amounts, or it might be calculated based on a percentage of just the principal and interest due.)

 The servicer illegally "pyramids" late fees.
 In some cases, servicers charge borrowers late fees on full payments that were made on time because the borrower didn't include a payment for a previously unpaid late charge.
 "Pyramiding" occurs when the loan servicer takes the assessed late fees from the regular payment and leaves part of the scheduled payment overdue, which results in the assessment of another late charge.
 When the servicer does this, more and more late fees accumulate.

-Example.
-A borrower sends in a late mortgage payment after the grace period has expired, but does not include the late fee.
-Let's say the late fee assessed is $50.
-The borrower doesn't realize that she owes the extra $50, so the next month she sends the regular payment amount on time.
-However, the loan servicer applies $50 of this payment to the prior late fee, which makes the second month come up short and another late fee is then due.
-Under the terms of the mortgage and the law, the funds should have been applied first to principal and interest, and then to outstanding fees.
+For example, a borrower sends in a late mortgage payment after the grace period has expired, but doesn't include the late fee.
+Let's say the late fee is $150.
+The borrower doesn't realize that she owes the extra $150, so the next month, she sends the regular payment amount on time.
+However, the loan servicer applies $150 of this payment to the prior late fee, which makes the second month come up short and another late fee is then due.
+Under the terms of the mortgage and the law, the funds should have been applied first to principal and interest and then to outstanding fees.

-If you default on your mortgage payments (that is, you fail to make the mortgage payments), your loan servicer may assess particular charges to your account.
-Default-related fees typically include:
+If you default on your mortgage payments, your loan servicer can usually assess specific charges to your account.
+Default-related fees (listed here with more details below) typically include:

 • property inspection fees